-- (1) "Abandoned" means that a BEP facility is unattended or unoperated after an operator has failed to: - (A) notify the state licensing agency of the operator's absence; and - (B) meet contractual obligations for the facility, including the requirement for continuous operation.

-(2) "Active participation" means an ongoing process of good faith negotiation between the state licensing agency and the
+- (1) "Abandoned" means that a BEP facility is unattended or unoperated after an operator has failed to: - (A) notify the state licensing agency of the operator's absence; and - (B) meet contractual obligations for the facility, including the requirement for continuous operation. - (2) "Active participation" means an ongoing process of good faith negotiation between the state licensing agency and the Indiana elected committee of licensed managers to achieve joint planning of: - (A) rules: - (B) policies; - (C) standards; and - (D) practices;

-Indiana committee of licensed managers to achieve joint planning of rules, policies, standards, and practices prior to implementation by the state licensing agency.
-Active participation shall not supersede the final authority of the division to adopt program policy and to administer the BEP.
+prior to implementation by the state licensing agency.
+Active participation shall not supersede the final authority of DDRS to adopt program policy and to administer the BEP.

-(3) "Agreement" means a written contract between the state licensing agency and an operator for the operation of a BEP facility.

-(4) "Applicant" means a person who has applied to or has been referred to the BEP, but who has not been accepted as a manager trainee.

-(5) "BEP" means the Indiana Randolph-Sheppard Business Enterprise Program authorized by 20 U.S.C.
-107 and IC 12-12-5.
-(6) "BEP facility" means automatic vending machines, cafeterias, snack bars, cart services, shelters, counters, and other appropriate auxiliary equipment that may be used for the sale of newspapers, periodicals, confections, tobacco products, foods, beverages, and other articles or services dispensed automatically or manually and prepared on or off the premises in accordance with all applicable health laws, including the vending or exchange of chances for any lottery authorized by state law and conducted by an agency of the state within the state.

-(7) "Blind and visually impaired services" or "BVIS" means the unit of services for the blind and visually impaired, established in IC 12-12-1-2(1) as a unit of the rehabilitation services bureau of DDARS, family and social services administration.

-(8) "Business days" means regular business days recognized by the state.
-Regular business days do not include Saturday, Sunday, legal holidays as defined by state statute, or a day when state offices are closed during regular business hours.

-(9) "Business Enterprise Program" or "BEP" means the Indiana Randolph-Sheppard Business Enterprise Program authorized by 20 U.S.C.
-107 and IC 12-12-5.

-(10) "Committee" means the Indiana committee of licensed managers established pursuant to 20 U.S.C.
-107b-1.

-(11) "Committee of licensed managers" means the committee established pursuant to 20 U.S.C.
-107b-1.

-(12) "Custodial authority" means the person or entity authorized to contract for the services at a site or facility.

-(13) "DDARS" means the division of disability, aging, and rehabilitative services established in IC 12-9-1-1.

-(14) "Director" means the director of DDARS.

-(15) "Division" means DDARS established in IC 12-9-1-1.

-(16) "Division of disability, aging, and rehabilitative services" means the division of disability, aging, and rehabilitative services established in IC 12-9-1-1.

-(17) "Federal property" means any building, land, or other real property owned, leased, or occupied by any department, agency, or instrumentality of the United States.
+- (3) "Agreement" means a written contract between the state licensing agency and an operator for the operation of a BEP facility. - (4) "Applicant" means a person who has: - (A) applied; or - (B) been referred; - to the BEP, but who has not been accepted as a manager trainee. - (5) "BEP facility" means any business opportunity entered into by the state licensing agency for operation in the BEP. - (6) "Blind and visually impaired services" or "BVIS" means the unit of services for the blind and visually impaired, established in IC 12-12-1-2(1) as a unit of the rehabilitation services bureau of DDRS, family and social services administration. - (7) "Business days" means regular business days recognized by the state.
+The term does not include: - (A) Saturday; - (B) Sunday; - (C) legal holidays as defined by state statute; or - (D) a day when state offices are closed during regular business hours. - (8) "Business enterprise program" or "BEP" means the Indiana Randolph-Sheppard Business Enterprise Program authorized by 20 U.S.C.
+107 and IC 12-12-5. - (9) "Custodial authority" means the person or entity authorized to contract for the services at a site or facility. - (10) "Director" means the director of DDRS. - (11) "Division of disability and rehabilitative services" or "DDRS" means the division of disability and rehabilitative services established in IC 12-9-1-1. - (12) "Federal property" means any building, land, or other real property owned, leased, or occupied by any: - (A) department; - (B) agency; or - (C) instrumentality;

+of the United States.
-(18) "Legal blindness" or "legally blind" means either of the following:

-(A) Visual acuity of not more than 20/200 in the better eye with best corrective lenses.
+- (13) "Indiana elected committee of licensed managers" means the Indiana committee of licensed managers established pursuant to 20 U.S.C.
+107b-1. - (14) "Legal blindness" or "legally blind" means either of the following: - (A) Visual acuity of not more than 20/200 in the better eye with best corrective lenses.

-(B) A limitation to the field of vision in the better eye such that the widest diameter of visual field subtends an angle of no greater than twenty (20) degrees.
+- (B) A limitation to the field of vision in the better eye such that the widest diameter of visual field subtends an angle of not greater than twenty (20) degrees.

-(19) "License" means a written instrument that:
+- (15) "License" means a written instrument that:

-(A) is issued by DDARS to a blind person; and
+- (A) is issued by DDRS to a blind person; and

-(B) authorizes that person to operate a BEP facility as a licensed manager under this rule.
+- (B) authorizes that person to operate a BEP facility as a licensed manager under this rule.

+- (16) "Licensed manager" means an individual who has a license issued by DDRS to operate a BEP facility under this rule.

+- (17) "Management services" means:

+- (A) supervision;

+- (B) inspection;

+- (C) quality control;

+- (D) consultation;

+- (E) accounting;

+- (F) regulating;

+- (G) in-service training; and

+- (H) other related services;

-(20) "Licensed manager" means an individual who has a license issued by DDARS to operate a BEP facility under this rule.
-(21) "Management services" means supervision, inspection, quality control, consultation, accounting, regulating, in-service training, and other related services provided by the state licensing agency on a systematic basis to support and improve the operations of BEP facilities.
-Management services do not include those services or costs that pertain to the ongoing operation of an individual BEP facility after the initial establishment period.
+provided by the state licensing agency on a systematic basis to support and improve the operations of BEP facilities.
+The term does not include those services or costs that pertain to the ongoing operation of an individual BEP facility after the initial establishment period.